The-Data-for-Children-Collaborative/noral-platform-research/research/research-framework.md

 ## Project Narrative

-NORAL  Project Noral aims to determine what data sources and techniques can best reflect the challenges of child poverty, and subsequently provide means to assess poverty related attainment gaps.
+NORAL Project aims to determine what data sources and techniques can best reflect the challenges of child poverty, and subsequently provide means to assess poverty related attainment gaps.
 This will assist all the stakeholder involved with school, local authorities and other stakeholders to plant targeted interventions and take corrective action.

 The objective within this initial phase is to work with stakeholders to identify the shared knowledge gap across local authorities, identify the most appropriate indicators and map the suitable data sources that can be used at the school catchment aggregation.

 This phase involves actively interacting and engaging stakeholders in various research activities.
-Identifying their pain areas, challenges, aspirations , behaviours , patterns which can lead the research to define the direction of the project in larger scope.
+Identifying their pain areas, challenges, aspirations, behaviours, patterns which can lead the research to define the direction of the project in larger scope.

 ## Stakeholder Research